Pacifica, California

 Pacifica is one of the most underserved Bay Area cities for in-corridor L&D. Plan for a 20 to 40 minute drive in any direction for any labor and delivery scenario.
 Build this into prenatal-care scheduling, particularly for the final weeks of pregnancy.
 Coastal Hwy 1 closures (occasional landslide closures, especially north of Devil's Slide tunnel) can extend the drive time; the 280 / 92 inland route is the more reliable option in any weather scenario.

-For PPO family buyersMills-Peninsula Burlingame is the closest Peninsula option (Sutter Family Birth Center, Level II NICU).
+For PPO buyersMills-Peninsula Burlingame is the closest Peninsula option (Sutter Family Birth Center, Level II NICU).
 For high-acuity (Level IV NICU), UCSF Mission Bay in San Francisco is the regional destination.

 For Kaiser membersKaiser Redwood City and Kaiser San Francisco are the two closest Kaiser L&D options.
 Kaiser Redwood City handles routine delivery above 34 weeks; premature below 34 weeks transfers to Kaiser Santa Clara or Kaiser SF NICU.